Go to Reviews.org AU Edition

 YouTube TV is a solid option for cord-cutters because you get all of these things for $65 per month:

-- NFL Network, NBA TV, and MLB Network
+- NFL Network, NBA TV, Big 10 Network, and SEC Network

 - Disney Channel, Hallmark Channel, HGTV, and Nickelodeon

 - An unlimited DVR storage space that saves for nine months